kkufieta/CarND-Vehicle-Detection/writeup_template.md

 * blocks per cell = 1 and 2
 * orientations = 9 and 12.

-I trained classifiers with 500 data samples and tested them with 100 data samples, based on all those combinations, and received tables with test accuracies.
+I trained the `LinearSVC` classifier with 500 data samples and tested them with 100 data samples, based on all those combinations, and received tables with test accuracies.
 Let's show them off, since I've done the work (not that it proved useful).
 I deleted the code for the grid search since it didn't prove useful, but it is available in older commits.

 Note: The values within the table divided by a backslash are for 1 and 2 cells/block, respectively.
 The last table shows the number of features for each parameter combination.